aegrey/AngularJS-Chat/README.md

 ### Future To-Do
    -  Comments/JSDoc
-   -  Local storage for channel history
    -  Tweak responsive style for desktop
    -  Add UX animations for chat, channel slide-out (using css transitions)
    -  Update directives to components
-   -  Update structure & UI to be a seperate module for install via Bower
+   -  Update entire app & UI to be a angularjs module, publish on bower and npm.